amigup/servicefabric-dotnetcore-webapi-angular5-msal/README.md

 ----------                                -------
 3B138D84C077C292579BA35E4410634E164075CD  CN=zwin7fh14scd.westus.cloudapp.azure.com
 ```

+##### Configure the Swagger on WebAPI C# project
+1. In the *SampleUserService* project, open the `appsettings.json` file.
-1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the *regiseterd* application, that you registered earlier.
+1. Find the `Swagger:ClientId` property and replace the value with the Application ID (Client ID) property of the *regiseterd* swagger application, that you registered earlier.
-1. [Optional] if you want to limit sign-in to users in your organization, also update the following
-- The `Domain` property, replacing the existing value with your AAD tenant domain, for example, contoso.onmicrosoft.com.
-- The `TenantId` property replacing the existing value with the Tenant ID.
+1. Find the `Swagger:ClientSecret` property and replace with the value with the generated secret.

-#### Configure the Swagger on WebAPI C# project
+1. Find the `Swagger:Relam` property and replace with ``https://<<application server address>>/swagger/ui/o2c-html``.
+1. Find the `Swagger:AppName` property and replace with the value name used while registering swagger application.
+1. Find the `Swagger:Audience` property and replace with appliation ``api://<<Client Id of Web API application>>``.

 #### Configure the Angular project